 Using debug tokens

-You can run an unsigned application on a BlackBerry 10 device by using a debug token.
+You can run an unsigned application on a BlackBerry PlayBook tablet by using a debug token.
 Debug tokens allow you to separate the process of application creation and publication.
 You can create and test an application using a debug token, then deliver the application to a supervisor or a client for signing and publication.

-To create and upload a debug token you will require device code signing keys.
-To obtain BlackBerry device code signing keys, see the BlackBerry Keys Order Form.
+If you have permission to sign BlackBerry Tablet OS applications, you can create a debug token.
+To request permission to sign applications, you must complete the web form at BlackBerry code signing keys.
 After your request is approved, you receive two CSJ registration files by email.
 The RDK file allows you to configure your keystore to sign applications and the PBDT file allows you to create debug tokens.
 Each file arrives in a separate email with information about the purpose of the file attached.

-Debug tokens are valid for 10 days.
-When a debug token expires, the BlackBerry 10 OS no longer allows unsigned applications to run.
+Debug tokens are valid for 30 days.
+When a debug token expires, the BlackBerry Tablet OS no longer allows unsigned applications that rely on that token to run.

-When a developer is ready to install an unsigned application on a device, they must configure the bar-descriptor.xml file to use the same author and authorID values that are defined in the debug token.
+When a developer is ready to install an unsigned application on a tablet, they must configure the application to use the same author and authorID values that are defined in the debug token.